We are proud to launch a new initiative in partnership with Arts of Life!

 The Spudnik Press Community Mentorship Program allows self-identifying artists from partner organizations to explore and immerse in a specific printmaking process.
 Different from a one-time Subsidized Workshop, this approach focuses on deepening skills over time while fostering artistic growth and incorporating a social aspect, exposing participating artists to community members of other organizations.

 The inaugural cohort is made up of 8 artists from Arts of Life and Latitude Chicago.
-They will engage in a 6 weekly sessions on Monotype Printing, focusing on creating unique “one-of-on” prints, ripe for experimentation, play, and working quickly through ideas and iterations.
+They will engage in 6 weekly sessions of monotype printing, focusing on creating unique “one-of-one” prints and working quickly through ideas and iterations.

 Program Mentor: